Helpful Tips for Managing Separation Anxiety in Dogs

 This may seem odd, but when you think of the nervous nail-biting habits that people have when they are stressed, it’s not that hard to understand.

-Your dog may have one, or all of these symptoms.
+Your dog may have one or all of the above symptoms.
 If they do, chances are, they have separation anxiety.
-Now, let’s talk about how to deal with it.
+Now, let's talk about how to deal with it.

 How To Deal With Separation Anxiety In Dogs

-Every dog is different, so there is no one size fits all solution to separation anxiety.
+Can separation anxiety in dogs be cured?
+Every dog is different, so there is no one-size-fits-all solution to separation anxiety.
 However, the tips below may help ease their fear of being separated from you.
+With patience, dog separation anxiety training sessions can help.

 Have A Predictable Routine